Gjessing1/Obsidian-RSS/README.md

 ## Installation

-This plugin is not yet available in the Community Plugin store.
+This plugin is not yet available in the Community Plugin store as its pending review.
 To install manually:

 1. Download the latest release from  https://github.com/Gjessing1/Obsidian-RSS
 2. Create a folder named `rss-to-note` in your vault's plugins directory: `YourVault/.obsidian/plugins/`